 Thru-hikers will either walk north-bound or south-bound.
 Trail slang for this is NoBo and SoBo.
 Most people choose to walk north and begin their hikes in March or April.
 If walking south, most hikers begin in June or July.
 There are benefits to both options.

 For hikers who are very social and like to meet lots of other people, hiking north is the best option.
 Many of the campsites on the Georgian section of the Appalacian trail are even crowded in Georgia at the beginning.

-NoBo hikers will be walking during peak season, thus never have to worry about any shops or hostels being closed when passing through town.
+NoBo hikers will be walking during peak season, thus never have to worry about any shops or hostels being closed when passing through towns.
 Because of the earlier start date, hikers headed north will be gaining daylight as time goes on.

-Arguable the most difficult and beautiful parts of the Appalachian Trail are New Hampshire and Maine.
-North-bound hikers often feel that it’s a nice way to end their hike and they are in the best shape for the difficult sections having walked from Georgia to get there.
+Arguably, the most difficult and beautiful parts of the Appalachian Trail are New Hampshire and Maine.
+North-bound hikers often feel that it’s a nice way to end their hike, and they are in the best shape for the difficult sections having walked from tough Georgia to get there.

 Many hikers choose the south-bound option because of time constraints.
 SoBo is a popular option for those who have just graduated high school or college and can’t begin until summer.

 Others simply want to avoid the large bubble of hikers headed north.
 It’s also beneficial for those who don’t want to hike in the heat of summer.
 The mountainous regions of the northeast don’t get too hot in the summer months, hence SoBo hikers can enjoy cooler weather the entire time.

-Another advantage of hiking south is that the hardest part of the trail is over with at the beginning.
+Another advantage of hiking south is that the hardest part of the trail is over at the beginning.
 After making it through the big mountains of the northeast, SoBo hikers can really begin hiking big mile days.